coder/websocket/README.md

 even if you don't expect the peer to send any messages.

-In terms of performance, the differences depend on your application code. nhooyr/websocket reuses buffers efficiently out of the box whereas gorilla/websocket does not.
-As mentioned above, it also supports concurrent writers out of the box.
+In terms of performance, the differences depend on your application code. nhooyr/websocket reuses buffers efficiently out of the box if you use the wsjson and wspb subpackages whereas gorilla/websocket does not.
+As mentioned above, nhooyr/websocket also supports concurrent writers out of the box.

 The only performance con to nhooyr/websocket is that uses two extra goroutines.
 One for reading pings, pongs and close frames async to application code and another to support